hhill505/Working-with-Arrays/README.md

 7. Now sort the states array alphabetically so that the sorting is permanent

 8. Find the states.erb file in the views folder and iterate through the states array of states using HTML to display them as an unordered list

+## Submitting

+1. Add all files to your repository using *git add ..*
+2. Commit all your changes *git commit -am 'add your commit message here'*
+3. Push you changes to github with *git push origin master*
+4. Tag your project with *git tag completed -am 'another message'
+5. Push your tag to github git push --tags